 Until the spell ends, you control any freestanding water inside an area you choose that is a cube up to 100 feet on a side.
-You can choose from any of the following Effects
+You can choose from any of the following effects when you cast

 , you can repeat the same effect or choose a different one.